sterpe/dredd-2012-as-monomyth/README.md

 hero re-live the excitement in some way.

-  This is slightly inverted: Anderson hands over her badge to Dredd, certain she has failed to become a Judge do to her 'picking up the automatic fail for losing her Law-giver weapon, and storms away visibly upset that she must give up her dream to do some good in Megacity-1.
+  This is slightly inverted: Anderson hands over her badge to Dredd, certain she has failed to become a Judge due to her 'picking up the automatic fail' for losing her Law-giver weapon, and storms away visibly upset that she must give up her dream to do some good in Megacity-1.